Malvin Gray Johnson: Career

 Johnson was featured in the 1930s film A Study of Negro Artists, along with Richmond Barthé, James Latimer Allen, Palmer Hayden, Aaron Douglas, William Ellisworth Artis, Augusta Savage, Lois Mailou Jones, Georgette Seabrooke, and others associated with the Harlem Renaissance.

-In 1934, under his Public Works of Art Project contract, Johnson produced a group of works portraying urban and rural blacks, many of which were set in Brightwood, Virginia.
+Working for the Public Works of Art Project in 1934, Johnson produced a group of works portraying urban and rural blacks, many of which were set in Brightwood, Virginia.
 The collection included 14 oils and 15 watercolors.
-Johnson would give an extensive dictation of his pieces the Harmon Foundation, which is on record at the Library of Congress.
+Johnson provided an extensive dictation of his pieces the Harmon Foundation, which is on record at the Library of Congress.
 These paintings from his final year of life are considered some of his finest works.
 These pieces were set to be displayed in an exhibition at the Delphic Studios Gallery in New York at the end of the year.

 In The Negro in American Culture, Margaret Just Butcher, argued that some of Johnson's paintings "are among the most significant commentaries on the American Negro scene."
 Alain LeRoy Locke said that Johnson captured the cynical humor and mythical desolation in the moods of blacks better than most artists.
 Viewing Johnson as a maturing experimentalist, James A. Porter wrote that his later work was expressed in terse, pregnant patches of color.

 The exhibition of his oils, watercolors and drawings in 2002 at North Carolina Central University was the first since his death in 1934.